Strong and Resilient Communities

 - Inclusive Communities

 Organisations will be able to apply for between $20,000 to $150,000 year, on a per project basis.
 Funding will be available for up to three and a half years.

 Community Resilience and Inclusive Communities grants will support community projects that develop both individual and community capacity through volunteering, youth sports and cultural activities.
 This funding will also support projects that build and strengthen community leadership.

 Opportunities for Community Resilience and Inclusive Communities grants will be advertised on the Community Grants Hub when they become available.

-Invited organisations will also be eligible for National Projects and Research grants that address emerging issues of national significance, such as success factors for community cohesion and harmony and increasing philanthropic partnerships.
+Invited organisations will also be eligible for National Research grants that address emerging issues of national significance, such as success factors for community cohesion and harmony and increasing philanthropic partnerships.